Oven Baked Bone-In Pork Chops

-These oven-baked pork chops are one of my favorite recipes and end up on the dinner menu quite often.
-This is an easy recipe and perfect for busy weeknights that produce flavorful pork with just a handful of pantry staples.
+These oven-baked pork chops are one of my favorite recipes and are often on the dinner menu.
+They are easy, perfect for busy weeknights, and always flavorful.

-Pork chops are always welcomed in our home.
-Most of the time, I grill them.
-But some nights, I just don’t feel like firing up the grill, and I make these delicious oven-baked bone-in pork chops.
+Pork chops are always welcome in our home.
+I grill them most of the time, but some nights, I just don’t feel like firing up the grill.
+Unlike my Creamy Baked Pork Chops, these only need a coating of dry rub before they go into the oven.

-Budget Friendly: Pork chops are reasonably priced and if you catch them on sale you can get a pack for dinner and one for the freezer.
+It is not only fast but also budget-friendly.
+Pork chops are reasonably priced, and if you catch them on sale, you can get a pack for dinner and one for the freezer.

-Only 4 Ingredients: Only 4 Ingredients are needed for this recipe- plus salt and pepper.
+Only 4 Ingredients are needed for this recipe, and of course, a little salt and pepper.

-Ingredients Needed for the Best Oven Baked Bone-In Pork Chops
+Ingredients Needed For Bone-In Oven Baked Pork Chops

 Basic pantry staples are needed for these pork chops – a straightforward recipe with just a few simple ingredients.
 A good cut of pork doesn’t require many ingredients or seasonings, so simple is enough.